pagong/cpy9-rp2040-demos/README.md

 ## VCC-GND YD-RP2040
 [This]() is a **Pico** [clone]() with USB-C port, 16MB flash, user button and a single NEOpixel.

+- Slide show [demo](pico-dvi/slide-show/slide-show.py).
+The "YD-REP2040" has 15MB free on the CIRCUITPY drive, which is great for a slide show.
+But you need to use the Pico firmware, as the "picodvi" module is only included there.

 # YubiKey simulator
 See this [repo](https://github.com/pagong/cpy9-rp2040-yksim)